 In case that there is a document that was not generated due to an error, we can check the error message.
 Also, if there are some documents got stuck in Queued or In Progress status, we should check the deployment (especially of the document worker component).

 Fig. 65: List of all documents across projects.

-1.6 Administration
+1.2.5 Administration

-Administration section serves as the name suggests to admins with managing the FAIR Wizard instance.
+Administration section serves admins with managing the FAIR Wizard.
 By navigating via Administration item from the main menu, we can manage the things listed below.